qor/qor/example/tutorial/bookstore/README.md

 #### Insert some users

-One last setup step: We need some users.
+In the next step we want to log into the admin so we need some users.
 Run this on your database:

     INSERT INTO users (name,role) VALUES ('admin','admin');
     INSERT INTO users (name,role) VALUES ('user1','user');

+You must have run the application *once* before this step, otherwise the users table would not yet exist.

 ### Admin